KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 The `lineOut` attribute's value must be a (unique) string, which other primitive functions can use as their `lineIn` and `lineMix` values.

-Assets are loaded into the filter engine each time the filter runs and are not persisted when the filter completes.
-Adding assets to a filter chain will very often disable filter memoization functionality!

 Used by factory function method: `image`.

 See test demos [Filters-101](../../demo/filters-101.html) and [Filters-102](../../demo/filters-102.html), which include image filters.